RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/19-PSA.md

 <sup>12</sup> I will praise thee, O Lord my God, with all my heart: and I will glorify thy name for evermore.
 <sup>13</sup> For great [is] thy mercy toward me: and thou hast delivered my soul from the lowest hell.
 <sup>14</sup> O God, the proud are risen against me, and the assemblies of violent [men] have sought after my soul; and have not set thee before them.
-<sup>15</sup> But thou, O Lord, [art] a God full of compassion, and gracious, longsuffering , and plenteous in mercy and truth.
+<sup>15</sup> But thou, O Lord, [art] a God full of compassion, and gracious, longsuffering, and plenteous in mercy and truth.
 <sup>16</sup> O turn unto me, and have mercy upon me; give thy strength unto thy servant, and save the son of thine handmaid.
 <sup>17</sup> Shew me a token for good; that they which hate me may see [it], and be ashamed: because thou, LORD, hast holpen me, and comforted me.
 ## Chapter 87